serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

 First, start with creating an experiment folder structure for storing all of Your working data.
 The data by default will be stored in :code:`experiments` - a directory automatically created by a package
 (however you are able to save it in another location by using optional :code:`base_dir` attribute).

-To create an experiment, you can use the function :func:`langgraph_log_parser.experiment.create_experiment`.
+To create an experiment, you can use the function :func:`langgraph_compare.experiment.create_experiment`.

 This can be done like this:

 .. code-block:: python

-    from langgraph_log_parser.experiment import create_experiment
+    from langgraph_compare.experiment import create_experiment

     exp = create_experiment("test")